onojaMatthew/lendsqr-assessment/README.md

-Bank Transaction (Rest Backend) Concept - Assessment
+Bank Application (Rest Backend) Concept - Assessment
 ===

 ## This project assumes that you have MYSQL DATABASE installed locally and running on your system as the project database is configured locally
 ## It also assumes that you have knex installed globally on your machine
 ---

-* Pull the assessment solution repo
+* Pull the assessment solution repository
     - > `git clone https://github.com/onojaMatthew/lendsqr-assessment.git`
-* Pull up your favorite console and change to this directory
+* Pull up your favorite console and change into the cloned repository
 * Install the projects dependencies
     - > `yarn install` or `npm install`